snapcrafters/cumulonimbus/README.md

 ## License

-The license of the build files in this repository and CPod itself is Apache License, Version 2.0
+The license of the build files in this repository and CPod itself are Apache License, Version 2.0